-Because most accountants and software developers are not familiar with using theories it is worth explaining what a theory is.
-In his book, Models.
+Because most accountants and software developers are not familiar with using "formal theories" it is worth explaining what a theory is.
+In his book, "Models.
 Behaving.
-Badly., Emanual Derman explains the differences between metaphors, models, and theories.
+Badly.", Emanual Derman explains the differences between metaphors, models, and theories.

-- A metaphor describes something less understandable by relating it to something more understandable. - A model is a specimen that exemplifies the ideal qualities of something.
+A metaphor describes something less understandable by relating it to something more understandable.

+- A model is a specimen that exemplifies the ideal qualities of something.
 Models tend to simplify.
 There tend to always be gaps between models and reality.
 Models are analogies; they tend to describe one thing relative to something else.
 Models need a defense or an explanation. - A theory describes absolutes.
 Theories are the real thing.
 A theory describes the object of its focus.
 A theory does not simplify.
 Theories are irreducible, the foundation on which new metaphors can be built.
-A

-This work is licensed under a Creative Commons License.
-Attribution 3.0 Unported (CC BY 3.0) http://creativecommons.org/licenses/by/3.0/ successful theory can become a fact.
+A successful theory can become a fact.
 A theory describes the world and tries to describe the principles by which the world operates.
 A theory can be right or wrong, but it is characteristic by its intent: the discovery of essence.